daos-stack/daos/NewDocs/DAOS Docker.md

 ### Setting Hugepages
 At this stage, depending on how hugepages are configured on your system, you may get errors when the `docker run` command is issued.
 So for this demonstration, we will configure hugepages before issuing the `docker run` command:

-We set the hugepages by using the following commands
+We set the hugepages by using the following commands:
 ```bash
 echo 1024 | sudo tee /proc/sys/VM/nr_hugepages
 cat /proc/meminfo | grep Huge